eliranwong/MultiAMDGPU_AIDev_Ubuntu/README.md

 # Upgrade to the Latest ROCM that supports Radeon GPUs

 This sections applies ONLY IF you have a previous ROCM version, that is older than version 6.2.3, installed.
-For new installation follow next section but changing 6.1.3 to 6.2.3.

 [Official instructions](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/index.html)